TheFGFSEagle/fgtools/README.md

 ```

 Copy the python code you want to use and paste it in the repository folder (outside of the subfolders).

-ensure scipy is installed
+ensure scipy is installed:

 ```console
 python -m pip install scipy
 ```

-run the python file
+run the python file:

 ```console
 python pythonfilename.py